nirvati/website-next/content/en/index.md

   ---
   [Nirvati OS is your private cloud]{.text-5xl.font-bold}

-  [~~Google Drive, Dropbox, Imgur, iCloud, OneDrive~~: Your home, your data.]{.text-lg.font-semibold.mb-8.text-sky-200}
+  [~~Google Drive, Dropbox, Imgur, iCloud, OneDrive~~:]{.text-lg.font-semibold.mb-8.text-sky-200}
+  [Your home, your data.]{.text-lg.font-bold.mb-8.text-sky-200}

   :nuxt-img{.rounded-lg alt="Personal Cloud Illustration" ariaHidden="true" src="/front-page/personal-cloud.jpg"}
   :::

-# Self-Sovereignity is freedom
+[Self-Sovereignity is freedom]{.text-4xl.font-bold.block.mb-4.text-[#800080]}

-Nirvati OS is your route to regain data liberty and regain control of your digital life and data.
-Nirvati is Free and Open Source Software (FOSS), its completely free to use and modify for any purpose.
-You are the Cloud now!
+[Nirvati OS is your route to regain data liberty and regain control of your digital life and data.]{.font-semibold.block.mb-2}

+[Nirvati is Free and Open Source Software (FOSS), its completely free to use and modify for any purpose.
+You are the Cloud now!]{.font-bold.block}

   :::img-with-card
   ---